PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 LOST CHILD

 Every effort is made to keep all children safe.
 If a child is missing, or has been separated from their group, a search will be started immediately.
-If necessary, the parents and the authorities will be called to assist in this search.
-Parents, please assist us in educating your child of the importance of staying with the YMCA staff.
-Parents will be notified of any instances where their child is not under the direct supervision of their assigned staff member.
+If necessary, after 10 minutes of active searching, the parents/guardians and the authorities will be called to assist.
+Parents/guardians, please assist us in educating your child of the importance of staying with the YMCA staff.
+Parents/guardians will be notified of instances where their child knowingly leaves the YMCA staff's supervision and will be notified to pick up their child within the hour.

 NATURAL DISASTERS/EMERGENCIES/THREATS

-In the case of a natural disaster the YMCA school age program will follow its emergency procedures and FEMA guidelines specific to the incident.
-The school age program follows the school districts guidelines set forth for evacuation and notification.
-If an emergency of this nature were to occur parents would be asked to be available at the number they have listed and an emergency contact and the YMCA will notify the parents via Alaris through email and text immediately once the participants are safe and the location is secure.
-The on-site director is available through the YMCA site phone, and parents may call the listed emergency numbers or the YMCA front desk at 720 524 2700.
-In the case of a participant with a disability, the emergency procedures will be followed & a staff member will partner with the child to move them to a secure location where the parent/guardian will be notified.
+In case of a natural disaster, the YMCA Youth of Metropolitan Denver will follow its emergency procedures and FEMA guidelines specific to the incident.
+The program follows the YMCA's guidelines set forth for evacuation and notification.
+If an emergency of this nature were to occur, parents/guardians and/or an emergency contact will be asked to be available at the number listed on emergency paperwork.
+The YMCA will notify the parents/guardians through email and text immediately once the participants are safe and the location is secure.
+The Site Supervisor is available through the site phone, and parents may call the listed emergency numbers.
+In the case of a participant with a disability, the emergency procedures will be followed, and a staff member will partner with the child to move them to a predetermined secure location where parents/guardians will be notified.

 REPORTING OF CHILD ABUSE

-YMCA childcare programs are licensed programs.
+YMCA childcare programs are state licensed programs.
 The YMCA is mandated to report any suspicion of child abuse to Social Services.
-The license indicates that the program has met the required standards for the operation of a childcare facility.
-If you have not done so, please ask to see the license.
+The license indicates the program has met the required standards for a childcare facility.
+You may request to see the license at any time.

 If you believe that your child has been abused, you should seek immediate assistance from your county Department of Social Services.
 Colorado law requires that childcare providers report all known or suspected cases of child abuse or neglect.
 The telephone number to report abuse are: 1-844-CO-4-KIDS (1-844-264-5437) www.co4kids.org/mandatoryreporting

 Childcare services play a key role in supporting families, and strong families are the basis of a thriving community.
-Your child’s education, physical, emotional, and social development will be nurtured in a well planned and run program.
-Remember to observe the program regularly, especially regarding children’s health and safety, equipment and play materials, and staff.
-For additional information regarding licensing, or if you have concerns about a child care facility, please consult the Colorado Department of Human Services, Child Care Licensing, at 303-866-5958.
+Your child’s education, physical, emotional, and social development will be nurtured in a well-planned and run program.
+For additional information regarding licensing, or if you have concerns about a childcare facility, please consult the Colorado Department of Early Childhood, at 303-866-5958.

 TRACKING ENTRY AND EXIT OF CHILDREN AND VISITORS